takuyagt/data-prep-kit/transforms/universal/web2parquet/README.md

 # Web Crawler to Parquet

-This tranforms crawls the web and download files in real-time.
+This tranform crawls the web and downloads files in real-time.

-This first release of the transform, only accept the following 4 parameters.
+This first release of the transform, only accepts the following 4 parameters.
 Additional releases will extend the functionality to allow the user to specify additional constraints such as mime-type, domain-focus, etc.

-## parameters
+## Parameters

-For configuring the crawl, users need to identify the follow paramters:
+For configuring the crawl, users need to identify the follow parameters:

 | parameter:type | Description |
 | --- | --- |